 - a.
-These personnel policies and procedures apply to all employees of the Cook County Commission. $\square$ - b.
-County constitutional officers are encouraged, but not required, to adopt as their own these policies and procedures.
+These personnel policies and procedures apply to all employees of the Cook County Board of Commissioners ("County Commission"). ... - b.
+County constitutional offices which are not subject to the county's civil service system pursuant to O.C.G.A. § 36-1-21 are encouraged, but not required, to adopt as their own these policies and procedures.
 Nonetheless, the County Commission will not enact budgets for those county constitutional officers that confer benefits to their employees that are more costly and/or generous than the benefits that are afforded to employees of the County Commission. - c.
-Although Sections 6-Appointments, 7-Probationary Period, 8-Promotions and Transfers, 10-Separations, 11-Actions, and Disciplinary 12-Grievance Appeal Procedures, 17-Nepotism, 18-Equal Opportunity and Non-Discrimination, and 19-Political Activities of these personnel policies and procedures do not apply to applicants to positions under the jurisdiction of county constitutional officers or to employees of county constitutional officers (i.e., Sheriff, Tax Commissioner, Probate Judge, and Clerk of Superior Court), it is the Board of Commissioner's expectation that the county constitutional officers will observe all applicable state and federal employment laws. , Nothing in these personnel policies and procedures shall be construed as allowing employees of county constitutional officers to attain a property interest in their positions.
+Although Sections 6-Appointments, 7-Probationary Period, 8-Promotions and Transfers, 10-Separations, and Disciplinary Actions, 12-Grievance Appeal Procedures, 17-Nepotism, 18-Equal Opportunity and Non-Discrimination, and 19-Political Activities of these personnel policies and procedures do not apply to applicants and employees under the jurisdiction of county constitutional offices which are not subject the county's civil service system pursuant to O.C.G.A. § 36-1-21 , (i.e., Sheriff, Tax Commissioner, Probate Judge, and Clerk of Superior Court), it is the Board of Commissioner's expectation that the constitutional officers will observe all applicable